 At many Japanese restaurants, there is plastic food out front.
 The fake meals function as supplements to the menu so people can see what the meals actually look like.
-And the way this phoney food is made is fascinating.
+And the way this phony food is made is fascinating.

 As previously posted, plastic food is called “shokuhin sample” (食品サンプル) or “food sample” in Japanese.
-Many restaurants work closely with the phoney food craftsmen, with the actual meals being molded to ensure the sample accurately represents the real deal.
+Many restaurants work closely with the phony food craftsmen, with the actual meals being molded to ensure the sample accurately represents the real deal.

 Below, you can see a master fake food maker showing children how to make cabbage.
 As you can see in the clip (via DDN Japan), that’s hot water he is putting the liquid plastic in.